uditkarode/montype/README.md

 -   | couldn't map the schema type 'MyType' to a TypeScript type!
 ```

-To get around this, you can create a configuration file called 'montype.ini' (or use the `-c` flag to provide a path) with the contents:
+To get around this, you can create a configuration file called `montype.ini` (or use the `-c` flag to provide a path) with the contents:
 ```ini
 [types]
 MyType = number
 ```

-MonType will now interpret 'MyType' as 'number', and succeed.
+MonType will now interpret `MyType` as `number`, and succeed.
 ```diff
 + [✓] saved to 'MonType.ts'
 ```